-When we heard that there was going to be an AHA Rally at Oskar Blues in Longmont, we wasted no time RSVP’ing!
+When we heard that there was going to be an American Homebrewers Association (AHA) Rally at Oskar Blues in Longmont, we wasted no time RSVP’ing!
 Last summer I attended the AHA Rally at Wynkoop Brewing, and it was a blast, but Jeff was out-of-town and totally missed out.
 This time, we were both going to be there to mingle with other homebrewers, sample some unique brews and visit one of our favorite brewery taprooms, the Tasty Weasel.

 We took a tour of the brewery given by one of the OB brewers, Kevin.
 We just toured the place last March, and at the time we were amazed how much it had grown since our first visit a year prior.
 Well, they just keep on growing at OB, because they’ve added even more heavy equipment since last time.
 It’s great to see one of our favorites getting the success they deserve.

 Towards the end of the rally, we boarded the somewhat sketchy (but totally fun!)
 Oskar Blues bus for a quick ride to Homemade Liquids and Solids for a bite to eat before the long ride home.
 As usual, the food at Homemade Liquids and Solids was totally delish!